Install PostgreSQL on Linux

 CREATE USER intrexx PASSWORD 'Password' createdb;

-If the password for the user "postgres" should be changed, please use the following command:
+If you want to change the password for the "postgres" user, use the following command:

 ALTER USER postgres PASSWORD 'Password';

-Following a successful update, exit the psql Terminal (not the terminal window!) using the commands "\q" and "exit".
-If the method described above does not work, please try making the change in the terminal with the following commands:
+After a successful update, exit the psql terminal (not the terminal window!) with the command "\q" and "exit".
+If the procedure described above does not work, try making the change in the terminal with the following commands:

 sudo -u postgres psql